6 min read

 The New Shape of Engineering

-The role is changing, but the fundamentals remain the same.
+The role is changing, but the fundamentals remain.
 You still own clarity, intent, correctness, and direction.
-What has changed is the leverage.
-Agents expand what you can tackle.
-The terminal keeps you grounded in what is actually happening.
-Your oversight is what turns that combination into reliable progress.
+What's different is the leverage.
+Agents expand what you can tackle, and the terminal keeps you grounded in what's actually happening.

-The engineers who thrive in this era will not be the ones who cling to every keystroke.
-They will be the ones who can see the whole kitchen, guide the brigade, and keep the quality bar steady while the work moves faster than ever.
+The engineers who thrive in this era will be the ones who can see the whole kitchen, guide the brigade, and keep the quality bar steady while the work moves faster than ever.